Trinity College Dublin: Other facilities

 The college's botanic garden, which developed from a herb garden on the main site, is located in Dartry, around four kilometres south of the main site, and it also owns a large set of residences on the Dartry Road, in Rathmines, called Trinity Hall.
+(Note: Trinity Hall, which houses 1,100 students, of whom the majority are first years.)
 A new physic or herb garden was opened in 2011, and there are also small gardens in the space known as Botany Bay and at the rear of the Provost's House.

 In November 2018, Trinity announced plans, estimated at €230 million, to develop university research facilities on a site in Grand Canal Dock as part of an "Innovation District" for the area.
 These plans were later scaled back.

 In addition to College Park, Botany Bay and other on-site facilities, the college also owns sports grounds in Santry and Crumlin, and a boathouse in Islandbridge.

 Charter

 Trinity is governed in accordance with amended versions of the Letters Patent of Elizabeth I, as well as various other statutes.
 On several occasions, the founding Letters Patent were amended by later monarchs, such as James I in 1613, and most notably Charles I in 1637 - the latter increased the number of fellows from seven to 16, established the Board – initially consisting of the Provost and the seven senior Fellows – and reduced the panel of Visitors in size.
 Further major changes were made in the reign of Queen Victoria, and more again by the Oireachtas, including in 2000.